-Debra Richardson, The Landings of Lake Gaston director of new development and acquisition operations said, “I could not do this job without my staff, which I appreciate a whole lot.”
+Debra Richardson, ALG Senior director of new development and acquisition operations said, “I could not do this job without my staff, which I appreciate a whole lot.”

 Richardson said she oversees each project from start to finish, remaining on about six months after the opening of each facility, making sure everything is compliant and running properly.
 The work begins with finding land, getting plan approvals and obtaining permits.